1989–90 Edmonton Oilers season: Playoffs

-In the opening round of the playoffs, the Oilers faced the 3rd place Winnipeg Jets for the sixth time in club history; the Oilers had won all previous five series played against the Jets, and had only lost one game in the five series combined.
-However, the Jets stunned Edmonton by winning the first game 7-5 at Northlands Coliseum, and took a commanding 3-1 series lead with two thrilling one-goal victories on home ice, which included game four going into double overtime.
+In the opening round of the playoffs, the Oilers faced the 3rd place Winnipeg Jets for the sixth time in club history; the Oilers had won all previous five series played against the Jets and had only lost one game in the five series combined.
+However, the Jets stunned Edmonton by winning the first game 7–5 at Northlands Coliseum and took a commanding 3–1 series lead with two thrilling one-goal victories on home ice, which included game four going into double overtime.
 This started speculation that the Oilers could not win without Wayne Gretzky.
-In Game Five in Edmonton, the Jets built up a 3-1 lead in the second period, and the Oilers' season appeared to be over.
+In Game Five in Edmonton, the Jets built up a 3–1 lead in the second period, and the Oilers' season appeared to be over.
 However, late in the second period, the Jets had back-to-back breakaways on the same shift, and goalie Bill Ranford stopped them both.
-After the second breakaway the Oilers immediately transitioned to offence, and Craig Simpson scored to make it 3-2.
-Seconds later, the Oilers scored again to tie the game 3-3 heading to intermission.
-Messier scored the winner in the third period for a 4-3 Edmonton win.
-In Game Six in Winnipeg, The Oilers pulled out another 4-3 victory to tie the series.
+After the second breakaway, the Oilers immediately transitioned to offence, and Craig Simpson scored to make it 3–2.
+Seconds later, the Oilers scored again to tie the game 3–3 heading to intermission.
+Messier scored the winner in the third period for a 4–3 Edmonton win.
+In Game Six in Winnipeg, The Oilers pulled out another 4–3 victory to tie the series.
 Kurri scored the winner on a slapshot from the right faceoff circle late in the third period.
-Edmonton won Game Seven on home ice 4-1, completing the comeback and moving on to the Smythe Division Finals.
+Edmonton won Game Seven on home ice 4–1, completing the comeback and moving on to the Smythe Division Finals.

-In the Smythe Division Finals, the Oilers faced the Los Angeles Kings, the team that eliminated the Oilers from the playoffs the previous season.
-In Game One, the Oilers served notice that this time would be different, dominating from start to finish and cruising to an easy 7-0 victory.
+In the Smythe Division Finals, the Oilers faced the Los Angeles Kings, who had upset the defending champion Calgary Flames in their opening round, and the team that eliminated the Oilers from the playoffs the previous season.
+In Game One, the Oilers served notice that this time would be different, dominating from start to finish and cruising to an easy 7–0 victory.
 It was Bill Ranford's first career playoff shutout.
-Game Two was much closer for the first 45 minutes, as the Oilers held a slim 2-1 lead before scoring 4 goals in the final 6 minutes en route to an easy 6-1 victory.
-Game Three in Los Angeles saw the Kings jump out to a 3-1 first period lead before the Oilers scored 4 unanswered goals en route to a 5-4 win.
-Game Four was another high-scoring battle as the teams traded goals throughout regulation, and the game was tied 5-5 at the end of three periods.
+Game Two was much closer for the first 45 minutes, as the Oilers held a slim 2–1 lead before scoring 4 goals in the final 6 minutes en route to an easy 6–1 victory.
+Game Three in Los Angeles saw the Kings jump out to a 3–1 first-period lead before the Oilers scored 4 unanswered goals en route to a 5–4 win.
+Game Four was another high-scoring battle as the teams traded goals throughout regulation, and the game was tied 5–5 at the end of three periods.
 Joe Murphy scored in the first overtime to clinch the sweep for Edmonton.
-The Oilers got their revenge for the previous season's playoff loss, sweeping the Kings 4-0 and outscoring them 24-10.
+The Oilers got their revenge for the previous season's playoff loss, sweeping the Kings 4–0 and outscoring them 24–10.
 Oilers forward Esa Tikkanen almost totally neutralized Wayne Gretzky throughout the series with relentless checking and sound positional play, holding Gretzky to a single point in the entire series.